-The Rockford Files - Season Four The name Stephen J. Cannell will likely only be familiar to readers of a certain vintage.
+The Rockford Files: Season 4 The name Stephen J. Cannell will likely only be familiar to readers of a certain vintage.
 Those who grew up watching television during the 1970s will remember Cannell as the writer and creator of such canonical prime-time television shows as The Rockford Files, The A-Team, The Commish and Riptide among others.

 Cannell died the other day, at age 69, of complications from melanoma.
 As my elderly neighbors where I used to live in the Bronx would say, “he was a young man!
 Such a tragedy.”
 Too true.

 Even if Cannell’s name is not instantly recognizable, his signature trademark is.
 At the end of each Cannell-created show, the image of a complete typewritten page being pulled dramatically and conclusively from an electric typewriter by the writer appeared: driving home the point that the TV show we had just seen was the product of a highly creative mind who evidently also took immense joy and pride in his work.

 That was surely Stephen J. Cannell.
 He was a prolific television writer who brought us such memorable—and often pleasantly amusing—protagonists as Jim Rockford, the fallen cop and ex-con turned private investigator, indelibly played by the magisterial James Garner.
 The ensemble cast assembled for that show was further testament to Cannell’s genius.